 Exploring Shanghai’s different neighborhoods on foot is the ideal way to truly experience the city.
-Start at the Shanghai Museum, a great place to learn the background of the area, with ancient Chinese art and a large collection of rare cultural pieces on display.
+Start at the Shanghai Museum, a great place to learn the background of the area, with ancient Chinese art and a large collection of jade and other rare cultural pieces on display.

 Don’t miss the People’s Square, situated between the People's Mansion and Shanghai Museum in the heart of the city.
 The surrounding Huangpu District includes the pedestrian Nanjing Road, which is the city’s central hub for shopping with hundreds of global brands and most of Shanghai’s oldest and largest department stores.
 Consider a ride on the vintage Dangdang tram along Nanjing Road for a fun way to experience the retail epicenter.

 Nearby, Conrad Shanghai is the ideal spot for easy access to the city’s most picturesque spots.
 The sleek 66-story building sits opposite the People’s Square and has floor-to-ceiling windows.
 Sip afternoon tea or handcrafted cocktails at HU Bar, located on the 65th floor with panoramic views of the Bund and People’s Sqaure.
 Looking for something a little heartier?
 Refuel with authentic Chinese cuisine and seasonal culinary creations at Enclave Eight before heading out to further explore the sights and sounds of the city.